 The Chiswells are a proper dysfunctional lot; the prestigious, reputable, once-rich family members are as manipulative, backstabbers, mean, and greedy as you could hope for.
 But they’re not the only high-profile snobby jerks in the story.
 There is Minister for Sports, Della Winn and her husband Geraint, the former not ‘all whiter’ Winn and the later as lowly as one could expect him to be.

 Lethal White has everything a good whodunit should have; deception and treachery; blackmail; insinuations of a past business venture, so dark that no one wants to talk about it; a strangulation and a burial that took place years ago; and generally sketchy behavior of those in high-profile positions in government.

 I actually figured out the culprit(s) around the time I was 400 pages into the book.
 Not for the correct reasons though.
 There was a particular mention of the meaning of a certain term, and I guessed the culprit.
 It was the right guess but not the smart guess.

-The plot is ridiculously simple but the way Galbraith implements it into the story is what makes this book utterly complex.
+The plot is ridiculously simple, but the way Galbraith implements it into the story is what makes this book utterly complex.
 The first murder happens when we are almost 300 pages into the story.
 Mind you, a usual whodunit is about that length in proximity.
-In Lethal White, Galbraith takes her sweet time to mull about her protagonists’ feelings and the emotional baggage they carry, the actual conversations they make with their other halves, the dense traffic of London, running commentary about politics; the corrupt Tories and devious democrats, in fact, every mundane detail of her protagonists’ lives.
+In Lethal White, Galbraith takes her sweet time to mull about her protagonists’ feelings and the emotional baggage they carry, the actual conversations they make with their other halves, the dense traffic of London, running commentary about politics; the corrupt Tories and the devious Democrats, in fact, every mundane detail of her protagonists’ lives.

 If you’re a sort of mystery lover who love their mysteries fast and to the point; just wanna fly through their mysteries, you’re the wrong candidate to read Lethal White.